webino/WebinoData/README.md

   2. Clone this repository

-  3. Configure the db in the `config.local.php.dist` and delete the `.dist` extension.
+  3. Configure the db in the `test/resources/config.local.php.dist` and delete the `.dist` extension.

   4. Run `phing update`